 There are many awesome recipes out there but I particularly love the ones that contain honey as it really contributes not only to the sweetness, but also to the fine texture of the bread.
 I like adding sugar and honey to the yeast to help in feeding the yeast to work to its full capacity.

-Going one step further, I decided to add fresh orange zest to the dough and a touch of extract to really enhance the orange flavor.
+Going one step further, I decided to add fresh orange zest to the dough and a touch of extract to really enhance the orange flavor for this Citrus Challah Bread.
 It makes for just a nice subtle flavor of this traditional bread loaf.
 Having a little fun, I decorating the top with colorful sugars to incorporate the citrus theme of the bread and to give it a fun presentation, it almost looks like those awesome pretzels covered in kosher salt you can get in the mall or ball park.
 Finally, this bread coupled with fresh butter and jam would be a wonderful way to spend breakfast for truly a memorable experience.

 Citrus Challah Bread

 A classic bread loaf enhanced with fresh orange zest and decorated with colorful sugars

 In a small bowl, mix together with a whisk the yeast with the warm water, sugar, and honey.
 Allow to sit 5 minutes till bubbly and foamy.
 I find the water being about 110 is the perfect temperature for the yeast.